coostdocs/codoc/content/en/co/log.md

 ## Introduction

-`co/log` is a C++ streaming log library similar to [google glog](https://github.com/google/glog), which prints logs like this:
+**co.log** is a high-performance log library provided by coost.
+It supports two types of logs, level log and topic log (TLOG).
+It prints logs as follows:

 ```cpp
 LOG << "hello world" << 23;     // level log
 TLOG("topic") << "hello" << 23; // topic log
 ```

-co/log supports two types of logs, level log and topic log (TLOG).